• Skip to primary navigation

 4. Add the chickpeas, tahini, lemon juice, salt, and cumin to the garlic and blend until smooth.
 Stop to scrape down the sides as needed.

-5. Once smooth and while the food processor (or high-speed blender) is on, add aquafaba then the cold water.
+5. Once smooth and while the food processor (or high-speed blender) is on, add aquafaba and then two tablespoons of cold water.
 Keep adding cold water by the tablespoon until you reach your desired consistency.

 6. Then taste and adjust for personal preference, more lemon, tahini, salt, or garlic.
 I like the hummus with ¾ teaspoon of salt, you might want to try just ½ teaspoon then add more if you prefer.